Minimal Terracini loci in projective spaces: Minimally Terracini finite sets in

-Now assume that $E$ is not integral. {If $E$ is not reduced,} it may have multiple components, but no embedded point.
+Then we may assume that $E$ is not integral.
+If $E$ is not reduced, it may have multiple components, but no embedded point.
 If $E_{\red} \ne E$, then $E_{\red}$ is a reduced curve of degree $\le 3$ containing $S$.
 Since $h^0(\Oo_E)=1$, $E_{\red}$ is connected, hence Proposition \ref{de2} gives a contradiction.

+Thus the curve $E=E_{\red}$ is reduced and reducible.
+Each irreducible component of $E$ is either a line, or a smooth conic, or a rational normal curve.